jmcnally17/CV/README.md

 __Rock Climbing__ - Regular bouldering sessions each week.
 Have previously been on outdoor trips to the Peak District and Fontainebleau in France.\
 __Running__ - Regular runs each week for some great cardio exercise and feeling healthy and happy.\
-__Gaming__ - Always enjoy games on my nintendo switch and many games from steam on my computer.
+__Gaming__ - Always enjoy games on my nintendo switch and from steam on my computer.